pyne/pyne/FluDAG/testing/README.rst

         in the iface directory named 'local.cmake'

 d.
 Several files and subdirectories will be created in the build directory.
-Build the tests by typing the following command where 'testname' is one of the names in the List of Tests above
+You can then build the tests by typing the following command where 'testname' is one of the names in the List of Tests above

 build> make 'testname'